boson-php/docs/02.the-basics/webview/webview-configuration.md

 );
 ```

-These are additional <b>platform-dependent</b> launch flags and their behavior may
+These are additional **platform-dependent** launch flags and their behavior may
 differ on different platforms.

 <tabs>